How to buy clothes online

 Are you new to Personal Colour Analysis and wondering what a Season is?
 Read this useful guide.

-Once a month, I send out an email with one single wardrobe tip.
+Roughly every two weeks, I send out an email with one single wardrobe tip.

 It's short, sweet and to the point.